Perry County, Tennessee: Buffalo River

 The Buffalo River flows south to north through the county before entering the Duck River just north of the county line in Humphreys County, and over 25% of the river's total watershed area is within the county.
-The towns of Linden and Lobelville and the unincorporated communities of Flatwoods and Beardstown are located along the river.
+The towns of Linden and Lobelville and the unincorporated communities of Flat Woods and Beardstown are located along the river.
 Four river outfitters are located along the river within the county and add to its value as a recreational river.

 Topography and hydrography

 Most of the western half of the county forms part of the watershed for the Tennessee River, while most of the eastern half drains into the Buffalo River.
 A very small portion of the far northeastern corner of the county drains into the Duck River.
 The water table is high due to the hard substrate, creating numerous springs and shallow wells, and is charged by the Highland Rim aquifer.
 Typical spring and well yields range from 1 to 400 gallons per minute (4.5 to 1820 liters per minute).

 Buffalo Ridge bisects the county from north to south between the Tennessee and Buffalo rivers.
 The ridge reaches approximately 700 ft above sea level, with a topographic prominence of about 300 ft.
 Eight smaller spur ridges extend to the west from the main crest of Buffalo Ridge about 9 mi, creating the drainages for nine major creeks that flow into the Tennessee River.
 These creeks are, from north to south, Blue Creek, Crooked Creek, Roans Creek, Toms Creek, Lick Creek, Spring Creek, Cypress Creek, Marsh Creek, and Cedar Creek.
 To the east of the Buffalo River, additional ridges run east to west, similar to the terrain west of Buffalo Ridge.
 These ridges form the basins for the main Buffalo River tributaries within the county, Coon Creek, Brush Creek, Hurricane Creek, Short Creek, and Cane Creek.